pgum/ownHome/README.md

 To install:
-`git clone https://github.com/pgum/ownHome ~/.ownHome && ~/.ownHome/auto.deployEnv && $SHELL`
+`git clone https://github.com/pgum/ownHome ~/.ownHome && cd ~/.ownHome/ && make all && $SHELL`

-Have fun :)

 # TODO
 * Add a wiki to the project
-* Create update system
+* more comments in the code
 * constantly add new things

 # Speed